Environmental Conservation and Restoration

 The Biological Conservation Track is for students interested in science-based conservation, restoration, and management.
 Students participate in an interdisciplinary curriculum that combines course work in ecology and biology with environmental policy, law, and/or planning.
 This track is ideal for ENSP students who intend to pursue a career or graduate education in the field of conservation and restoration.
 A minor in Biology is strongly encouraged.

-The Resource Planning & Management Track is for students interested in these more social- science-oriented dimensions of the conservation and restoration.
+The Social Science Emphasis is for students interested in these more social- science-oriented dimensions of the conservation and restoration.
 The emphasis is on the political, historical, and/or geographic aspects of land and resource conservation, planning, and management.
 In following this track, students will acquire a thorough knowledge of methods used in the natural and social sciences as well as geographic information systems (GIS), a valuable technical tool in a variety of social and natural science applications.
 A minor in Geography is strongly encouraged.

 Sonoma State University has many resources of interest to Conservation and Restoration students.
 An extensive native plant garden, the Copeland Creek Preservation Area, Earthlab (an agro-ecology demonstration facility), and the Environmental Technology Center, all are on campus.
 SSU also has two spectacular field preserves: Fairfield Osborn Preserve, located only 15 minutes from campus, and Galbreath Wildlands Preserve, a new 4000 acre preserve located in southern Mendocino County.
 Also nearby are Point Reyes National Seashore, Golden Gate National Recreation Area, Armstrong Redwoods State Park, and numerous other parks and preserves.